ressy/disk-read-test/README.md

 difference across repeated reads.
 Make sure there is plenty of RAM to spare and ideally not much other activity on the node for these numbers to make any sense.

-I used this for troubleshooting unexpected page cache behavior on the GPFS filesytem of the PMACS HPC cluster.

 ## See Also